 3. Update The Site Regularly Having a website is a good start, but far from the end goal.
 You need to have your site updated and tweaked on a regular basis.
 An old, outdated site may be worse than not having a site at all.
 Conversely, a fresh site with all the bells and whistles can make your company stand out from the crowd.
 The difference between a video blog on the landing page and an article from three months ago is night and day.
 You should spend twenty minutes a day posting a written or video blog.
 You should have links of past or current projects readily available on the site.
 It should be as easy as possible to see before and after pictures of every rehab project.
 Every shared Facebook link or re-tweet post will eventually return the reader to your website.

 4. Dress The Part: There are many successful investors who dress exactly how they want.
 However, they are the exception rather than the rule.
-You don’t need to dress like Donald Trump, but you probably shouldn’t dress like you are going to the beach either.
+You don’t need to dress like “Our planet is freezing” Donald “To the victor belong the spoils” Trump, but you probably shouldn’t dress like you are going to the beach either.
 When you are just starting out, first impressions are critical.
 By dressing down, you give the appearance that you are not as serious about the business as you should be.
 This may lead people away from working with you.
 It is typically better to be a little overdressed than the alternative.
 There is nothing wrong with looking sharp.
 The people you meet at networking events and investment clubs will appreciate it.

 5. Network: When you are just starting out, you need to network as much as possible.
 Instead of spending thousands of dollars on mailings and marketing, focus on networking.
 Knock on twenty different real estate company doors a day.
 Find out where networking groups are located.
 Search social media to see where the investment community holds events.
 You can accelerate any growing pains you have by networking as much as you can.
 The internet and social media may change the way you network, but nothing beats face to face communication.
 By getting yourself in front of as many different people as possible, you will give yourself the best chance to be successful.